pkvarnwal/Kotlin-Docs/README.md

 * *No side effects*: You use pure functions that return the same result given in same inputs and don't modify the state of other objects or interact with the outside world.

+### Object-Oriented Programming in Kotlin

+* Kotlin is an object-oriented programming (OOP) language with support for higher-order functions and lambdas.
+If you don't know what lambdas are, don't worry, there is a full chapter dedicated to them.
+If you have been using a functional language already, you will find functional language-like constructs supported in Kotlin.
+Over time, software complexity has increased, and the OOP abstraction has allowed us to model the problem we have to solve in terms of objects.
+You can view each object as a minicomputer on its own: it has a state and can perform actions.
+An object through its available actions exhibits some sort of behavior; therefore, there is a clear analogy between objects/entities and real life.